shaileshmamgain5/TwoStageRate/README.md

     //If user gives rating the first time but declines to give playstore rating/ feedback we can reset the
     //TwoStageRate.
 These are false by default.
     twoStageRate.resetOnFeedBackDeclined(true).resetOnRatingDeclined(true);

-    twoStageRate.showIfMeetsConditions();
+    //You may choose to show/hide your app icon in rating prompt (default true) twoStageRate.setShowAppIcon(true);

+    //Finally call to show feedback dialog if any of condition is met. twoStageRate.showIfMeetsConditions();